Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: trimming ThreadKeeper memory and cleaning orphan/over-limit server processes.
-It provides a specific verb and resource, though it does not explicitly differentiate from similar sibling tools like memory_guard_reclaim.
+The description clearly states the tool's purpose: 'Trim ThreadKeeper memory and clean orphan/over-limit server processes.'
+It uses specific verbs and targets, distinguishing it from sibling tools like memory_guard_reclaim or mp_cleanup.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.